ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-actions-to-update-state.md

 ## Review

 Things are starting to get interesting now.
-We can influence the state of our application via actions.
+We can influence the state of our application via [actions](/docs/api/action).

-Earlier we talked about an emulated network call being made when we add a product to our basket.
-Easy Peasy provides us with a mechanism to encapsulate side effects, such as API requests, within a [thunk](/docs/api/thunk) action.
-We will learn this in the next section.
+Earlier we noted that an emulated network call is being made when we add a product to our basket.
+Easy Peasy provides us with a mechanism to encapsulate side effects, such as API requests, within a [thunk](/docs/api/thunk).
+We will learn this API in the next section.

 You can view the progress of our application refactor [here](https://codesandbox.io/s/easy-peasy-tutorial-actions-1e62s).